Atomic Structure and Periodicity of Elements - Chemistry (Undergraduate Foundation)

 This lesson covers the four fundamental postulates of John Dalton's atomic theory, which established the first scientific model of the atom.

 2-3.
-Shortcomings of Dalton's atomic theory
+Shortcomings of Dalton's theory

 Dalton's theory was foundational but flawed.
 This lesson identifies its critical shortcomings, namely the divisibility of atoms and the existence of isotopes.
 Understanding these failures is necessary to trace the progression to modern atomic models.